silvia-badoz/rh-trainees/readme.md

 https://itunes.apple.com/search?term=U2&media=music

-You are free in the choice of library and display but you must return a project coded in Swift for iOS or Kotlin/Java for Android.
+You are free in the choice of library and display but you must return a project coded in Swift for iOS or Kotlin for Android.
 You are also free regarding the display of data, the layout and navigation in the app.